 What 4 major party leaders have said about their faith by Julie McGonegal How religion quietly informs the values of those in power

-Agnosticism: What is the belief system? by Julie McGonegal Contrary to popular belief, you can be both a believer and agnostic
+Your top 5 questions about agnosticism answered by Julie McGonegal Contrary to popular belief, you can be both a believer and agnostic

 Former United Church moderator Lois Wilson dead at 97 by Julie McGonegal The denomination’s first female moderator, a senator and a passionate human rights advocate, Wilson lived a life shaped by her pursuit of